“Solar chose me”

-Opportunities for employment on the Bishop Paiute Reservation are slim – aside from a small casino, there isn’t much industry in this tourist pass-through town on the eastern side of California’s southern Sierras.
-Joseph Lent, like many tribal members, held odd jobs in the construction trade but struggled to find steady work, which lead him to the tribe’s TERO (Tribal Employment Rights Ordinance) office.
-The Bishop Paiute Tribe has a long-standing partnership with GRID Alternatives to give volunteers hands-on experience in solar installation and expose them to career paths in the growing industry.
+Job opportunities on the Bishop Paiute Reservation are slim – aside from a small casino, there isn’t much industry in this tourist pass-through town on the eastern side of California’s southern Sierra Nevada mountains.
+Joseph Lent, like many tribal members, held odd jobs in the construction trade but struggled to find steady work.
+Then in 2013, nonprofit GRID Alternatives began installing solar on tribal homes through California’s Single-Family Affordable Solar Homes program (SASH), and offered free hands-on installation training to local residents.

-“When I applied for jobs, they would tell me I lacked the experience and certifications to get the job,” Joseph said.
-“I was really looking for a career and after speaking with GRID’s workforce development team, I recognized the true potential of installing solar systems.
+“I was really looking for a career,” said Mr. Lent, “and after speaking with GRID’s workforce development team, I recognized the true potential of installing solar systems.
 I could see how solar could open my job opportunities.”

-The Sub-Contractor Partnership Program has provided over 1700 paid workdays for jobseekers, and the program continues to provide a pathway to employment for many of job trainees like Joseph.
+The SASH program has provided over 1700 paid workdays for jobseekers through the subcontractor program, providing a pathway to employment for people like Mr. Lent all over the state.